-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Discuss with Children's Social Care if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
-[Further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough]. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
-Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)
+- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website.
+Statement for Safeguarding and Child Protection to be included on the school website - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
+Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.

-2.8 Peer on Peer Abuse
+2.8 Child-on-Child Abuse

-We recognise that peer on peer abuse can manifest itself in many ways.
-This can include but is not limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse within intimate partner relationships; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; upskirting part of the Voyeurism (Offences) Act, April 2019) and initiation/ hazing type violence and rituals.
+We recognise that child-on-child abuse can manifest itself in many ways.
+This can include but is not limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse within intimate partner relationships; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; upskirting part of the Voyeurism (Offences) Act, April 2019) and initiation/hazing type violence and rituals.
 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-2.8.1 All forms of peer on peer abuse are unacceptable and will be taken seriously.
+2.8.1 All forms of child-on-child abuse are unacceptable and will be taken seriously.